Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 If you’re visiting the Netherlands and need urgent medical care, the country’s RHCA can help you, provided it’s within the first 12 months of your arrival in the Netherlands.6 However, you’ll first need to apply for an A111 Certificate of Eligibility, which you can do before leaving Australia or once you arrive in the Netherlands.
 You’ll need your passport and Medicare card when filling in the application form.

-You may be entitled to free medical care if the Dutch health insurer, Zilveren Kruis, employs your treating doctor and you show them your A111 certificate.
+You may be entitled to free medical care covered by the Dutch health insurer, Zilveren Kruis, once you show your treating doctor your A111 certificate.

-If you’re treated by a doctor who isn’t from this company or you don’t provide your certificate, you may have to pay the bill up front and apply to Zilveren Kruis for a refund.
+If you don’t provide your certificate, you may have to pay the bill up front and apply to Zilveren Kruis for a refund.
 You’ll still need to provide your certificate, along with the original bill or receipt and a completed claim form, to get a refund.

 The Netherlands’ RHCA medical treatment can include: